Percy Alden: Life outside parliament

 Alden became disillusioned with the Labour Party when the First Labour Government led by Ramsay MacDonald had ended in failure.
 He instead returned to the Liberals in 1927, attracted by their policies on relieving unemployment.
 He did not re-enter active politics, devoting himself instead to charitable work.
 He was chairman of the Save the Children Fund, administered a number of educational trusts for the underprivileged and worked with groups for the relief of refugees.

-Alden wrote a number of books on the subject of social reform, including The Unemployed - A Social Question, The Unemployable and Democratic England.
+Alden wrote a number of books on the subject of social reform, including The Unemployed – A Social Question, The Unemployable and Democratic England.
 Among other proposals, he was keen to see a rebalancing of England's population towards the land and away from the cities.
 He supported the garden city movement and land settlement, as well as putting a case for farm colonies to train the unemployed.
 He was knighted in 1933.

-Alden died during the Second World War when a German V-1 flying bomb exploded in Tottenham Court Road on the morning of the 30 June 1944.
+Alden died during the Second World War when a German V-1 flying bomb exploded in Tottenham Court Road on the morning of 30 June 1944.
 The missile came down at the junction of Howland Street and Tottenham Court Road and caused a large number of casualties.